-Are you looking for an electric, dual fuel or centrally heated radiator?
+Are you looking for electric radiators, dual fuel radiators or central heating radiators?
 Many radiators come with the option for any of the three to be installed and it’s down to you and the needs of your room which type you choose.

 Central heating radiators work in tandem with the rest of the home whilst electric radiators allow it to be independently run from the rest of the house.

 Valves are important.
-They add a unique flare to a radiator which adds the cherry on the designer radiator cake.
-With many designer radiators coming with a range of options, whether brass, thermostatic, electric or traditionally finished, the valve is an important aspect of the radiator’s aesthetic.
+They add a unique flare to a radiator which adds the cherry on the cake.
+With many radiators coming with a range of options, whether brass, thermostatic, electric or traditionally finished, radiator valves are an important aspect of the radiator’s aesthetic.

 Never underestimate the finish of a radiator.
 The radiator finish adds that extra texture and character to your designer unit.
 Whether you’re opting for anthracite radiators or a metallic chrome radiators, these not only add allure to your heating unit, but an extra layer of protection as well, thus increasing the longevity and efficiency of your heating unit.